Harold Budd: Education, academic career and early works

 Budd attended high school at Los Angeles High School, but did not graduate.
-He worked as "everything from cowboy to mailman," including a stint at Douglas Aircraft.
+He worked as "everything from cowboy to mailman," including a stint at Douglas Aircraft Company.
 At the age of 21, he left Douglas, and briefly moved to San Francisco.
 While there, he worked at Gump's.
 Unable to continue living in San Francisco, Budd returned to Los Angeles, and enrolled in an architecture course at Los Angeles City College.
 He switched to a course in harmony and renaissance counterpoint and his musical talent was spotted by a teacher who encouraged him to compose.
 He began to attend performances by artists like Chet Baker and Pharoah Sanders.

 “From that moment on,” he recalls, “I had an insatiable appetite.
 Harmony, counterpoint, Renaissance music: I really heard it for the first time.”

 Budd's career as a composer began in 1962.
 In the following years, he gained a notable reputation in the local avant-garde community.
-Budd studied music at California State University, Northridge, under Gerald Strang (a protege of Arnold Schoenberg) and Aurelio de la Vega.
-He graduated from CSUN, and then went on full scholarship to the University of Southern California, under the tutelage of Ingolf Dahl, graduating in 1966.
+Budd studied music at California State University, Northridge, under Gerald Strang (a protégé of Arnold Schoenberg) and Aurelio de la Vega.
+He graduated from California State University, Northridge, and then went on full scholarship to the University of Southern California, under the tutelage of Ingolf Dahl, graduating in 1966.
 Budd's work of this period was primarily minimalist drone music influenced by John Cage and Morton Feldman, as well as the abstract expressionist painter Mark Rothko, with whom he corresponded.

 After completing his degree in composition in 1969, Budd took up a teaching position at the California Institute of the Arts.
 In 1970, he released his first piece, The Oak of the Golden Dreams, which he recorded with an early model Buchla modular synthesizer at the institute.

 At the encouragement of Brian Eno and Marion Brown, he left CalArts for London.
 Soon afterwards, Budd gave up composition, disgusted by the "academic pyrotechnics" of the avant-garde community.

 In London, he found his composing community of Eno, Gavin Bryars, Michael Nyman, and the members of the Cocteau Twins.

 In 2004, Budd and his wife moved to Monument House in Joshua Tree, California.